cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 | $b^7$ | $.03 + .09 = .12$|
 | $b^8$ | $.14 + .34 + .23 + .17 = .88$|

+#### The denominator
 In the context of our generative model with a given input $x$, the result of this marginalization is a *scalar* — not a distribution.
-To see why, let's construct the joint distribution then marginalize:
+To see why, let's construct the joint distribution — the numerator — then marginalize:

 $P(x, y)$: